bao-project/bao-demos/platforms/tx2/README.md

 Insert the sd card in the board's sd slot.

-Connect to the TX2's UART using a USB-to-TTL adapter.
-Use a terminal application such as `screen`.
+Connect to the TX2's UART using a USB-to-TTL adapter (J21 connector - P23(TX), P24(RX)).
+Use a
+terminal application such as `screen`.
 For example:

 ```
 screen /dev/ttyUSB0 115200